Toyota: 2010s

 In 2011, Toyota, along with large parts of the Japanese automotive industry, suffered from a series of natural disasters.
 The 2011 Tōhoku earthquake and tsunami led to a severe disruption of the supplier base and a drop in production and exports.
 Severe flooding during the 2011 monsoon season in Thailand affected Japanese automakers that had chosen Thailand as a production base.
 Toyota is estimated to have lost production of 150,000 units to the tsunami and production of 240,000 units to the floods.

 On February 10, 2014, it was announced that Toyota would cease manufacturing vehicles and engines in Australia by the end of 2017.
 The decision was based on the unfavourable Australian dollar making exports not viable, the high cost of local manufacture, and the high amount of competition in a relatively small local market.
 The company planned to consolidate its corporate functions in Melbourne by the end of 2017, and retain its Altona plant for other functions.
-The workforce is expected to be reduced from 3,900 to 1,300.
+The workforce was expected to be reduced from 3,900 to 1,300.
 Both Ford Motor Company and General Motors (Holden) followed suit, ending Australian production in 2016 and 2017 respectively.

 The automaker narrowly topped global sales for the first half of 2014, selling 5.1 million vehicles in the six months ending June 30, 2014, an increase of 3.8% on the same period the previous year.
 Volkswagen AG, which recorded sales of 5.07 million vehicles, was close behind.

 In August 2014, Toyota announced it would be cutting its spare-parts prices in China by up to 35%.
 The company admitted the move was in response to a probe foreshadowed earlier in the month by China's National Development and Reform Commission of Toyota's Lexus spare-parts policies, as part of an industry-wide investigation into what the Chinese regulator considers exorbitantly high prices being charged by automakers for spare parts and after-sales servicing.

-In November 2015, the company announced that it would invest US$1 billion over the next 5 years into artificial intelligence and robotics research.
+In November 2015, the company announced that it would invest US$1 billion over the next five years into artificial intelligence and robotics research.
 In 2016, Toyota invested in Uber.
 In 2020, a corporate governance report showed that Toyota owns 10.25 million shares of Uber, which was valued at $292.46 million as of March 30, 2020.
-According to Reuters, this was roughly 0.6 per cent of Uber's outstanding shares.
+According to Reuters, this was roughly 0.6 percent of Uber's outstanding shares.

 In March 2016, Toyota partnered with Yanmar to create a fiberglass pleasure boat using Yanmar outboard marine diesel engines or Toyota inboard engines.

 In August 2016, the company purchased all remaining assets of Daihatsu, making the manufacturer of small cars a wholly owned subsidiary of Toyota.

 On August 27, 2018, Toyota announced an investment of US$500 million in Uber's autonomous cars.